National Theatre of Albania protests: List of Endangered monuments

 Activists of the Alliance for the Protection of the Theatre, also applied to include the National Theatre in the list of the 7 most endangered European heritage sites for 2020 – a programme run by Europa Nostra, which is a Europe-wide heritage organization.
 The Theatre was shortlisted on the list of the 14 most endangered monuments in Europe, and the final results is expected to come out by March 2020.

 In July 2019, Europa Nostra urged the Albanian Government to save the National Theatre from demolition, considering it as one of the most prominent cultural centers in Tirana and an important social and public space in the city.

+In May 2020, more than 20 Members of the European Parliament, including Michael Gahler, David Lega, Johann Wadephul, Doris Pack and Ramona Strugariu, condemned the planned demolition of the historical building.
+The President of the European Council, Donald Tusk, along with the Swedish, German and British Embassies in Tirana, spoke against it as well.

 Demolition of the National Theatre Building

-On the early morning of May 17, Albanian authorities began demolishing the national theatre building.
+On the early morning of May 17 2020, Albanian authorities began demolishing the national theatre building.
 Hundreds of special police forces showed up before dawn and removed members of the Alliance to Protect the Theatre and activists occupying the theatre building, by using pepper spray.
 Diggers then began demolishing its front column, bearing the words “National Theatre”.

 This decision drew the widespread condemnation from several local activists, opposition political parties and artists against the Municipality of Tirana and the Albanian government.
 Europa Nostra called the demolition of the theatre as "illegal' and "against the rule of law".
 The Delegation of EU in Albania voiced their concern regarding the lack of dialogue between the authorities and activists before the demolition took place.
 In Kosovo, 10 theatres cancelled their performances in protest of the demolition.

+Aftermath

+On the 5th of May, 2023, the Tirana Municipal Council approved the transfer of a 1,266 sq.m plot next to the National Theater to Fusha, as part of a deal involving 50% of the floor space in any future constructions on the site.
+This decision aligned with a proposal made by Shkëlqim Fusha as early as 2020.
+However, in March 2024, it came to light that Fusha intended to construct a 23-story building on the property, contradicting previous guarantees made by Prime Minister Rama and Mayor Veliaj.